InstantChaos/Lesson6/README.md

-# COMP308-W2017-Lesson5B
+# COMP308-W2017-Lesson6B

-## Welcome to Lesson 5 - Full CRUD with MongoDB and Mongoose
+## Welcome to Lesson 6 - Authentication with passport

 please use **`npm install`** to install project dependencies